tonysamperi/ngx-tour-wizard/README.md

 ```

 Versioning
-Font Awesome will be maintained under the Semantic Versioning guidelines as much as possible.
+NgxTourWizard will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered with the following format:

 <major>.<minor>.<patch>